ponyhunt3r/ingrid/README.md

 Things, that I didn't manage to finish in time, but should be there:

 - tests
-- mozilla firefox support (app has styling bugs in this brower)
 - proper error handling (showing alerts isn't very user friendly)
 - the dates in date range should not allow to put end date before start date
 - thre should be additional check if the identical date range has been already fetched in previous request